RommelTJ/ExercisesAndAlgorithms/interview_tips/5-24HoursBeforeYourOnSite.md

 Giving yourself a few wins like this helps your brain simulate a stellar session at the whiteboard.
 You'll go to sleep dreaming of data structures, and you'll wake up with a self-esteem stimulus that makes you stand out in your interview.

+## Imagine your best day

+Write out the ideal version of your day.
+It's a positive visualization exercise.
+This might sound like some hippie shit, but it's something athletes and entrepreneurs do all the time.

+The fun part is that there isn't a correct way to do this.
+It's up to you!
+If you're not sure where to start, here's some inspiration:
+* Greet your interviewer(s).
+Play through some small talk.
+Maybe you make a little joke they find funny.
+* Crush your first question.
+The first question comes your way, and you write out the answer deftly.
+Your interviewer's face looks impressed.
+* Overcome a tough question.
+You get to a trickier part of a problem.
+You feel some adrenaline, but you keep calm.
+You ask a few clarifying questions and carry on to a solution.
+* End the day on a high note.
+Your last interview of the day involves talking to a director or VP, and the conversation is lively.
+You leave the building smiling and feeling great about the whole experience.

+Visualizing a successful day will build your confidence.
+You're training your brain to expect success and feel more comfortable during your interview.